-When it comes to tires for the Polaris RS1, everyone has their own opinion about which are best.
-And because the options are so various, it’s difficult to pin down which tires are best for which riding domains.
-Size, offset, sidewall thickness, and tire pressure are four of the many factors that contribute to a tires performance.
-No matter how you use your machine, be it for racing, rock crawling, mudding, or hill climbing, at Everything Polaris RZR, we’ve got the right tires to optimize your ride.
+When it comes to tires for the Polaris RS1, everyone has their own opinion about which brand performs best.
+And because these options are so various, it’s difficult to pin down which tires are actually optimal for which riding domains.
+Tire size, offset, sidewall thickness, and inflation pressure are four of the many factors that contribute to a tire kit's performance.
+No matter how you use your machine, though, be it for racing, rock crawling, mudding, or hill climbing, at Everything Polaris RZR, we’ve got the right Polaris RS1 tires to improve your rides.
 Gladiator tires, for instance, are great for desert riding, and so are 30” GBC Terra Masters, CST Lobo tires, Cheyenne RX tires, and Maxxis’ Liberty tires.
-The latter also ride well in rocks and on hard pack.
-But they’re really soft and aren't the best bet for longevity.
+The latter also rides well in rocks and on hard pack, but they’re really soft and aren't the best bet for longevity.
 When you buy terrain-specific Polaris RS1 tires like paddle tires, mud tires, or street tires, they'll perform exceptionally well on the conditions for which they're designed.
 Take them on a different type of ground, however, and you'll find their performance to be lackluster.
 For this reason, general-use, all-terrain tires for the Polaris RS1 are popular.
 Although they aren't perfect for any type of terrain in particular, they work reasonably well in most situations.
 But whatever it is that you're after vis a-vis Polaris RS1 tires, wheels, and rims, you're sure to find it at Everything Polaris RZR!